JennyL5/yformatics/year-2/probability/part-1/discrete-random-variables/notes.md

 ## Variance & covariance

 The variance of a discrete random variable $X$ is a number which defines how much the possible values of $X$ differ from each other.
-It can be calulated using:
+It can be calculated using:

 $$Var[X] = \Bbb{E}[(X - \Bbb{E}[X])^2]$$

 $$= \Bbb{E}[X^2] - \Bbb{E}[X]^2$$

 The covariance, on the other hand, determines how much the possible values of two random variables $X$ and $Y$ differ from each other.
-It can be calulated using:
+It can be calculated using:

 $$Cov[X,Y] = \Bbb{E}[(X - \Bbb{E}[X])(Y - \Bbb{E}[Y])]$$